Mythic-Developers/Mythic-CMD/README.md

-# Mythic-CMD
+# What is Mythic CMD?

-Official Repo of Mythic CMD
+Mythic CMD is a FE Admin script created by mythic#5090 and OverStimulated#7348 with over 15+ commands.